mjourard/bonterra-terraform-tech-talk-06-2022/README.md

 A simple Terraform configuration that uses each of possible main blocks Terraform blocks that demonstrate how each block type might be used.

 Creates a new VPC and spins up an EC2 into it.

+## optional-infra

+A configuration containing a custom module that can be turned on and turned off by updating the `use_optional` variable in optional.auto.tfvars.

+When the module is on, an S3 bucket will be created.
+When it is off, the S3 bucket will not be created and will need to be destroyed manually if it contains data values.
 ## state

 Demonstrates how to store Terraform state using the remote infrastructure that is provided in AWS.